XiuchuanLi/CEI-with-IP/readme.md

 cd ..
 ```

-Reproduce the results of our algorithm in Fig. 7
+Reproduce the results of our algorithm in Fig. 7, the time cost is about 10 min.

 ```(bash)
 cd algorithm